 Every person employed in an Industrial Establishment is prohibited from strikes and lock-out, in breach of contract concerning the following conditions, namely:

 - 60 days advance notice of strikes and lock-out to the employer

 - Strike may be held only after fourteen days of giving such notice before the expiry of the date of strikes and lock-out specified in any such notice.

 The employer is required to send a notice of change in the conditions of service of its workers and employees concerning the following matters, namely:

 - contribution paid, or payable, by the employer to any provident fund or pension fund or for the benefit of workers under any law for the time being in force

 - leave with wages and holidays

-- starting, alteration, or ending of shift operating otherwise than in accordance with standing orders
+- starting, alteration, or ending of the shift operating otherwise than by standing orders

 - classification by grades